d-one/brick-by-brick-amld/README.md

 # brick-by-brick-amld
-Repository for the D ONE databricks brick-by-brick workshop
+Repository for the D ONE / Databricks brick-by-brick workshop, hosted at EPFL AMLD 2024 in Lausanne, Switzerland.

 # Content
 1. Setup Workspace